 Product development costs represent the costs incurred to date in connection with the development of the Microfocus APA 1000 System including patent and clinical trial expenditures.
-There will be no amortization of these costs until the system is commercialized.
+There will be no amortization of these costs until the system is ready for use.